Ashlyn Harris: Senior national team, 2009–2020

 Harris returned to the national team in 2014 for a training camp from January 8 to 15 at U.S. Soccer's National Training Center in Carson, California.
 Harris was not named to the roster for the 2014 Algarve Cup.
 In late April, Harris was named to a 22-player roster for a match against Canada on May 8, although she did not dress for the game.
 She was on the roster for two games in June against France.
 On June 19, 2014, Harris made her third appearance for the national team in their second game against France in East Hartford, Connecticut.
 She started and played all 90 minutes, allowing two goals for a 2–2 draw.

 Harris was named to a 19-player roster for a match against Switzerland on August 20 in Sandy, Utah.
 Shortly after, she was replaced on the roster by Alyssa Naeher after she suffered a concussion with the Washington Spirit.
 She returned to the national team for a training camp at the end of August in order to prepare for two matches against Mexico in September as well as the 2014 CONCACAF Women's Championship in October.
 She dressed for both games against Mexico and was subsequently named to the roster for the 2014 CONCACAF Women's Championship that served as a qualification for the 2015 FIFA Women's World Cup.
 This was the first CONCACAF qualifying roster that Harris made at the senior level.
-She made her fourth appearance for the national team in team's final group match against Haiti on October 20, 2014 in Washington, D.C.
-She played all 90 minutes and recorded her first career shut out in a 6–0 win for the United States.
+She made her fourth appearance for the national team in team's final group match against Haiti on October 20, 2014, in Washington, D.C.
+She played all 90 minutes and recorded her first career shutout in a 6–0 win for the United States.
 The United States went on to win the tournament after a 6–0 win over Costa Rica.
 Harris was named to the 24-player roster for the International Tournament of Brasilia in Brazil from December 10 to 21.
 While in Brazil, Harris sustained a broken pinky finger and underwent surgery in order to repair it.
 She recovered in time to fully participate in a 21-day training camp in 2015 from January 5 to 25 at the U.S. Soccer National Training Center in Carson, California.

 Harris traveled with the team on a 13-day trip to Europe for matches against France and England in mid-February.
 United States starting goalkeeper Hope Solo was out on suspension during the matches, giving Harris the opportunity to make an appearance.
 Harris made her fifth appearance for the national team in the match against France on February 8.
 The United States lost the match 2–0.
 She also played all 90 minutes in the match against England on February 13, recording a shut out in the 1–0 win and earning her sixth cap.